cloud-gov/cg-site/_pages/pages/documentation/rvm-on-federalist.md

   - /pages/how-federalist-works/rvm-on-federalist/
 ---

-Federalist uses [RVM](https://rvm.io/) to select which ruby version to use to build a Federalist site.
+Pages uses [RVM](https://rvm.io/) to select which ruby version to use to build a Pages site.

 ## Default Ruby version
 By default, the build will use Ruby version 2.6.6.